-NCI Affordable Cancer Technologies Program
+Affordable Cancer Technologies (ACTs) Program

-Prevention, early detection, diagnosis, and treatment are vital to successful cancer control.
-Unfortunately, many established cancer control technologies are not suitable for use in low-resource settings, either globally or in the U.S., due to expense, dependency on extensive medical infrastructure, or both.
+Unfortunately, many established cancer control technologies are not suitable for use in low-resource settings, either globally or in the United States, due to expense or dependency on extensive medical infrastructure.
 The ACTs Program supports resource-appropriate translational technology research and development for cancer, while ensuring affordability and potential impact in low-resource settings as essential design components.

 Research Scope

 The ACTs Program encourages investigators to adapt, engineer, and apply new technologies for global cancer control.
-All ACTs Program supported projects explicitly consider affordability and cost effectiveness in local health settings.
+All ACTs Program supported projects explicitly consider affordability and cost-effectiveness in local health settings.

-Desirable attributes for ACTs technologies may also include:
+Desirable attributes for ACTs technologies may also include

-- Risk stratified approaches for risk assessment, early detection, or screening technologies;
+- risk-stratified approaches for risk assessment, early detection, or screening technologies

-- Open source hardware or software; or
+- open-source hardware or software

-- Standard readily available off-the-shelf components, such as power supplies, software, or approved imaging probes.
+- standard readily available off-the-shelf components, such as power supplies, software, or approved imaging probes

 Frequently Asked Questions

-What is an LMIC?
+What is an low- and middle-income country (LMIC)?

-Can I propose work in an upper middle-income country?
+Can I propose work in an upper-middle-income country?

 Should I include LMIC site personnel in the application?